mnadel/yourtab-chrome-extension/README.md

-# newtab
+# yourtab

-A Chrome plugin to load content in your new tabs.
+Own your new tabs: a Chrome plugin to load content in your new tabs.

 # Installing